rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 - simulation_settings.csv - Simulation settings, including start date and duration
 - project_data.csv - some generic project information

-When defining your energy system with this CSV files, please also refer to the definition of parameters that you can find here: [stable](https://mvs-eland.readthedocs.io/en/stable/MVS_parameters.html) / [latest](https://mvs-eland.readthedocs.io/en/latest/MVS_parameters.html).
+When defining your energy system with this CSV files, please also refer to the definition of parameters that you can find here: `stable <https://mvs-eland.readthedocs.io/en/stable/MVS_parameters.html>`_ / `latest <https://mvs-eland.readthedocs.io/en/latest/MVS_parameters.html>`_.

 Defining an energy system
 -------------------------